transdigiware/blockchain/howto/ibp-console-govern.md

 After creating CAs, peers, ordering nodes, organizations, and channels, you can use the console to update these components.
 {:shortdesc}

-If you are using the beta trial version of {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}, it is likely that some panels in your console will not match the current documentation, which is kept up to date with the generally available (GA) service instance.
-To gain the benefits of all the latest functionality, you are encouraged at this time to provision a new GA service instance by following instructions in [Getting started with {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}](/docs/services/blockchain/howto?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks).

 **Target audience:** This topic is designed for network operators who are responsible for creating, monitoring, and managing the blockchain network.